Sita: Vasanthotsavam

-Outside Indian subcontinent
+Outside the Indian subcontinent

 Indonesia

 In the Indonesian version, especially in Javanese wayang stories.
 Sita in Indonesia is called Rakyan Wara Sinta or Shinta.
 Uniquely, she is also referred to as Ravana's own biological daughter, the Javanese version of Ravana is told that he fell in love with a female priest named Widawati.
 However, Widawati rejected his love and chose to commit suicide.
 Ravana was determined to find and marry the reincarnation of Widawati.

 On the instructions of his teacher, Resi Maruta, Rahwana learns that Widawati will incarnate as his own daughter.
 But when his wife named Dewi Kanung gave birth, Ravana went to expand the colony.
 Wibisana took the baby girl who was born by Kanung to be dumped in the river in a crate.
 Wibisana then exchanged the baby with a baby boy she had created from the sky.
 The baby boy was finally recognized by Ravana as his son, and later became known as Indrajit.
 Meanwhile, the baby girl who was dumped by Wibisana was carried by the river to the territory of the Mantili Kingdom.
 The king of the country named Janaka took and made her an adopted daughter, with the name Shinta.

 The next story is not much different from the original version, namely the marriage of Shinta to Sri Rama, her kidnapping, and the death of Ravana in the great war.
 However, the Javanese version says, after the war ended, Rama did not become king in Ayodhya, but instead built a new kingdom called Pancawati.
 From her marriage to Rama, Sinta gave birth to two sons named Ramabatlawa and Ramakusiya.
 The first son, namely Ramabatlawa, brought down the kings of the Mandura Kingdom, including Basudeva, and also his son, Krishna.

 The Javanese version of Krishna is referred to as the reincarnation of Rama, while his younger brother, Subhadra, is referred to as the reincarnation of Shinta.
 Thus, the relationship between Rama and Shinta, who in the previous life was husband and wife, turned into brother and sister in the next life.